rust-lang/rfcs/text/0000-placement-by-return.md

 ## Did you say I can return unsized types?

-A function that directly returns an unsized type should be compiled into two functions, essentially as a special kind of generator.
-Like this, basically:
+A function that directly returns an unsized type should be compiled into two functions, essentially as a special kind of generator:

 ```rust
 // sugar